Home | Browse Topics | Jobs, benefits & flats | Dealing with Work and Income | Overpayments: When you’re paid too much by mistake

 What will happen if Work and Income have overpaid me?

-Note: If Work and Income writes to you telling you that you’ve been overpaid, you should contact a benefit-rights organisation.
-See “Where to go for more support” in this chapter.
+If Work and Income tell you that you’ve been overpaid, you should contact a benefit-rights organisation (see: “Where to go for more support”).

-• you didn’t contribute to the mistake, and
+• you didn’t intentionally contribute to the mistake,

 • you received the payment in good faith and changed your position (for example, you bought something) believing that you were entitled to the money and wouldn’t have to pay it back, and